Trump appointees appear to contradict Musk for first time in pushback to OPM email

 By Sunday, even some Republicans had voiced opposition to Trump’s plan.

 “If I could say one thing to Elon Musk, it’s, ‘Please put a dose of compassion in this.
 These are real people.
-These are real lives,’” Sen. John Curtis of Utah said in a Sunday interview on CBS’ “Face the Nation.”
+These are real lives,’” Sen. John Curtis of Utah said on CBS’ “Face the Nation.”
 “It’s a false narrative to say we have to cut, and you have to be cruel to do it, as well.
 We can do both.”

-CNN’s Meg Tirrell, Josh Campbell, Jenny Hansler, Priscilla Alvarez and Sean Lyngaas contributed reporting.
+CNN’s Katelyn Polantz, Meg Tirrell, Josh Campbell, Jennifer Hansler, Priscilla Alvarez and Sean Lyngaas contributed to this report.

 The-CNN-Wire